Author Archives: Jeff Jorgensen

 For legacy SoftRAID 5.x users starting from a SoftRAID volume only – Mac only When you startup a Mac from an AppleRAID or SoftRAID volume, the early part of the system startup uses the helper partitions associated with that volume.
 Once the kernel and drivers have been loaded from the helper partition, the system mounts […]

-Do Not Sell or Share My Personal Information
+Do Not Share My Personal Information